wodowiesel/PiFunk/README.md

 - Private Project!
 Work in Progress (WIP)

-- I'm not a professional so **NO guarantees or warranty** for any damage or similar!!
+- I'm not a professional so **NO guarantees or warranty** for any damage etc.!!

 - Usage at your **own risk** !!